 Ohio allows applicants to embark upon self-employment for this portion of their licensure process.
 If that is your intention, you will need to detail your experience and then have your three largest clients submit written statements.
 Each signed, notarized statement should detail the work you did for them, the start and end dates for that work, and an approximation of how many hours you spent.

 Ohio Licensure Requirements

-Additionally, you must take and pass a Board-approved professional standards and responsibilities (PSR) course.
+Additionally, CPA candidates must take and pass a State Board-approved professional standards and responsibilities (PSR) course.
 This course covers accountancy laws specific to Ohio and the Board's rules.
-Once you have completed the course, you must have its sponsor send the Board verification that you were successful.
+Once you have completed the course, CPA candidates must have its sponsor send the State Board verification that you were successful.
 Finally, you should submit to a criminal background check from an approved source.

-Along the road to CPA, you will receive email notifications of any missing or incomplete documents.
-The Board will also send notice of your certification date.
+Along the road to Certified Public Accountant, you will receive email notifications of any missing or incomplete documents.
+The State Board will also send notice of your certification date.

 Continuing Professional Educational Units

-Once you've achieved your Ohio CPA credentials, you will need to maintain your status with ongoing education.
+Once you've achieved your Ohio CPA credentials you are on your way to becoming a CPA.
+You will need to maintain your status with ongoing education.
 That means continuing professional education (CPE.)
-The Board only requires 120 hours for every three-year licensure period.
-However, when your license is new, the Board will ask for a mere 40 hours over the first two years.
+The State Board only requires 120 hours for every three-year licensure period.
+However, when your license is new, the State Board will ask for a mere 40 hours over the first two years.

 - Ohio accountancy laws and rules